Justice, FBI, Intelligence Bosses Meet At White House Amid Snooping Standoff

 Top intelligence and law enforcement leaders were set to meet Monday at the White House amidst an escalation of pressure by President Trump on the FBI's Russia investigation.

-Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats were set to meet on Monday with White House Chief of Staff John Kelly, NPR confirmed.
+Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats were set to meet on Monday with Trump and White House Chief of Staff John Kelly, NPR confirmed.

-It wasn't immediately clear whether Trump himself might also join the meeting.

 The president has been on offense against DoJ and the FBI following press reports that described the use of a confidential informant by investigators as they looked into Russian agents' overtures to Trump campaign aides in 2016.